Skip to main content

 Low Carbon Net Zero Awareness Raising

 The issue of carbon reduction in the construction industry is fast developing and much needed, and those with the right skills will be very much in demand.
 Working closely with the regions Schools and colleges, the low Carbon Net Zero Awareness Raising Project led by Cyfle, who specialise in providing Building Skills Apprenticeships.
 This region wide project will address the growing need for awareness of net zero and low carbon technologies in the construction sector by introducing industry relevant carbon reduction training.
+Outputs will include: 2400 individuals benefiting from increased learning, 4 New/updated course frameworks developed.

 View Case Study